cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-current.md

 7. Adhere the data logger to the panelboard.
 Some loggers have magnets that allow for placement on the panelboard itself, while others do not.

 <iframe class ="video" src="https://www.youtube.com/embed/FWgM0-VSlEQ?si=B_0BwGasy2X2L-pc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 2.
-How to install the 4-channel analog logger with CT onsite (Click to Start Video).</figcaption>
+How to install the 4-channel analog logger with CT onsite.</figcaption>

 ### 3. Verify Data is Being Collected